1inch/p2p-network/README.md

 The technical architecture of the 1inch P2P Decentralized Network lays the foundation for a scalable and secure platform.
 It enables the creation of a wide range of decentralized services while preserving user privacy and data integrity.
 With its robust infrastructure, the network is poised to power the next generation of decentralized applications.

+## 6. Community Governance and Resolver Selection

+In the 1inch P2P Decentralized Network, community governance plays a pivotal role in the selection and endorsement of Resolvers, which are the network's service providers.
+The governance process is underpinned by the 1INCH token and is designed to be democratic, transparent, and effective in maintaining high-quality service across the network.

+### 6.1 Staking and Unicorn Power (UP)

+1. **1INCH Token Staking**:
+    - Token holders can stake 1INCH tokens to participate in governance decisions.
+The staking mechanism is not only a financial commitment but also a means to gauge the community's sentiment.
+    - Staked tokens generate Unicorn Power (UP), a non-transferable credit that represents the voting power of stakeholders in the network.

+2. **Delegation of UP**:
+    - Stakeholders can delegate their UP to Resolvers they trust and support.
+This process democratizes the selection of Resolvers, making it community-driven.
+    - The delegation is flexible, allowing stakeholders to redistribute their UP as they see fit, according to the performance and reliability of the Resolvers.

+### 6.2 Resolver Selection Process

+1. **Top Resolvers**:
+    - Resolvers compete for UP delegations from the community.
+Only the top 10 Resolvers with the most UP become active and are allowed to process requests.
+    - This meritocratic system ensures that only the most reputable and reliable Resolvers are serving the user base.

+2. **Dynamic Leaderboard**:
+    - A public leaderboard displays the current rankings of Resolvers based on the UP they have attracted.
+The leaderboard is dynamic, reflecting real-time changes in stakeholder preferences.

+3. **Election Cycles**:
+    - Resolver elections happen in regular cycles.
+At the end of each cycle, the UP tally is counted, and the top Resolvers are selected for the next period.
+    - This periodic reset ensures that new participants have the opportunity to become Resolvers, fostering competition and innovation.

+### 6.3 Governance Proposals

+1. **Proposal Submission**:
+    - Any stakeholder with a minimum required amount of UP can submit proposals for consideration by the community.
+    - Proposals can range from changes in network parameters to the introduction of new features or policies.

+2. **Community Debate and Voting**:
+    - Proposals are debated in the community forums, where stakeholders can discuss their merits and potential impacts on the network.
+    - Voting is conducted in a transparent manner where each stakeholder's UP translates into votes.
+The outcome of votes directly influences the decision-making process.

+### 6.4 Transparency and Accountability

+1. **Public Auditing**:
+    - All governance activities, including UP delegations, voting, and the Resolver election results, are recorded on the blockchain, making them publicly auditable.
+    - The immutable nature of blockchain entries ensures that the process is tamper-proof and history cannot be rewritten.

+2. **Resolver Accountability**:
+    - Resolvers are accountable to the community that elected them.
+They must adhere to the network's service standards and are subject to removal if they underperform or act maliciously.
+    - Regular performance reviews and the threat of losing UP delegations create strong incentives for Resolvers to maintain high standards of service.

+The community governance model is at the heart of the 1inch P2P Decentralized Network's ethos.
+It aligns the interests of all network participants, from token holders to service providers, ensuring a harmonious and progressive ecosystem.
+The Resolver selection process, underpinned by transparent and democratic principles, facilitates a self-regulating environment where the best service providers thrive.